CET (Common Entrance Test) AGRICULTURE

 Agricultural Statistics: Introduction.
 Probability.
 Standard deviation.
 Coefficient of variation.
 Variable.
 Measure of central tendency.
 Latin Square Design.
 Range.
 Randomized Block Design.
 Degree of freedom.
 Dispersion.
 Variate.
 Arithmetic mean.
 Median.
 Mode.
 Harmonic mean.
 Absolute measures.
 Standard error of mean- moment, raw moment, central moment.
 Skewness.
 Distribution.
 Correlation.
 Regression.
 Hypothesis.
 Transformation of data.
 Test of significance.
 Chi-square.
 Z test.
 Field treatment.
 Complete Randomized Design.
 Split Plot Design.
 Confidence limit.
 Biometry etc.

-Agricultural Engineering: Generally fundamentals of agricultural engineering are asked.
+Agricultural Engineer: Generally fundamentals of agricultural engineering are asked.

 Syllabus of CET for M. Sc.
 Ag. and M. Sc.
 Horti.
 Students